 I think this will be the last time I try to write anything about the tsunami.
 People keep asking about it.
 Today I have told the same story to customers several times.
 I don't want to be rude, but OK, it was 4 years ago now.
 Yes I was here.
 No I was not directly affected.
 We saw nothing really nasty.
 I did for a while feel guilty about being so close to it all, and yet not losing anything or anyone myself.
 Time now to get on with life.

 • Life in Phuket after the tsunami

 Just 2 weeks until my son's 4th birthday.
 And just a few days until New Year.. and we will party this year!

 Oh, a final note..
 I saw just a few days ago, just before the 4th anniversary, that Oxfam had announced the end of it's tsunami relief program.
 There is a locally based charity still involved with long term relief, though they also have nothing now to do with "tsunami relief".
 I somehow feel attached to it, as the 4Kali charity was set up by the family of a girl called Kali who died on December 26th 2004.
 She and her family were originally booked by me on a dive trip, but had to cancel due to their son suffering a bad accident where he broke his neck.
 The family came to Thailand anyway for their holiday.
 The local director of the charity was a neighbour of ours too.

 Happy Holidays, Happy New Year and I hope to see you in Phuket soon

 Fear not for the future, weep not for the past.
-Bring on 2009.
+Bring it on.